area map calendar

 Image © Wil Lindsey

-Over 10,000 people have consistently attended the Metrohealth Cleveland Juneteenth Freedom Fest since its inception.
-Visitors have enjoyed entertainment from 100 artists, musicians and performers.
-What has become an annual event for Cleveland has its roots back on June 19, 1865 when the Civil War officially ended and the freedom of enslaved people could be celebrated throughout the United States.
-This second Independence Day came to Cleveland in 2020 after the public protests and Cleveland’s acknowledgement of racism as a public health crisis.
+Since its inception, the MetroHealth Cleveland Juneteenth Freedom Fest has consistently drawn over 10,000 attendees.
+Visitors have enjoyed performances by 100 artists, musicians, and entertainers.
+Now an annual event in Cleveland, its roots trace back to June 19, 1865, when the Civil War ended, and the freedom of enslaved people was celebrated across the United States.
+This "second Independence Day" was brought to Cleveland in 2020, following public protests and the city’s recognition of racism as a public health crisis.

-Morning: As you make your way Downtown, stop at Cleveland Cultural Gardens and visit the African American Garden.
-Early visitors can peacefully walk through the Doorway of No Return and reflect on architecture structured to remind us of the past, present, and future of Black people in this country.
+Morning: Stop at Cleveland Cultural Gardens and visit the African American Cultural Garden.
+Early visitors can peacefully walk through the Door of No Return and reflect on architecture structured to remind us of the past, present, and future of Black people in this country.

-Afternoon: Head on over to University Heights for The 2nd Annual University Heights Juneteenth Celebration at Walter Stinson Community Park on Fenwick Road.
+Head on over to University Heights for The 3rd Annual University Heights Juneteenth Celebration at Walter Stinson Community Park on Fenwick Road.
 Check out Black-owned businesses and live music.
-There will be two performance stages with the main stage hosting live musical acts headlined by legendary Cleveland hip-hop artist Krayzie Bone of Bone Thugs-N-Harmony.
-The secondary stage will have exercise lessons, financial literacy talks, and other community chats.

 Dinner: Just like its sign outfront, you’ll be licking your lips after eating at Muncheez on Buckeye Rd.
 With comfort food made from scratch, customers know they’re in for that good good.
 Try the Chicken and Steak Dirty Fries or their Crispy Wing Dings.